pgbackrest/pgbackrest/CONTRIBUTING.md

 #### Setting up the command to be run

-The [/harnessConfig.h](https://github.com/pgbackrest/pgbackrest/blob/master/test/src/commonharnessConfig.h) describes a list of functions that should be used when configuration options are required for a command being tested.
+The [harnessConfig.h](https://github.com/pgbackrest/pgbackrest/blob/master/test/src/common/harnessConfig.h) describes a list of functions that should be used when configuration options are required for a command being tested.
 Options are set in a `StringList` which must be defined and passed to the function `harnessCfgLoad()` with the command.
 For example, the following will set up a test to run `pgbackrest --repo-path=test/test-0/repo info` command:
 ```
-StringList *argList = strLstNew();                                      // create an empty string list
+StringList *argList = strLstNew();                              // Create an empty string list
-hrnCfgArgRawZ(argList, cfgOptRepoPath, TEST_PATH_REPO);                 // add the --repo-path option
+hrnCfgArgRawZ(argList, cfgOptRepoPath, TEST_PATH_REPO);         // Add the --repo-path option
-harnessCfgLoad(cfgCmdInfo, argList);                                    // load the command and option list into the test harness
+harnessCfgLoad(cfgCmdInfo, argList);                            // Load the command and option list into the test harness

+// Run the test
 TEST_RESULT_STR_Z(
-    infoRender(), "No stanzas exist in the repository.\n", "text output - no stanzas");  // run the test
+    infoRender(), "No stanzas exist in the repository.\n", "text output - no stanzas");
 ```

 #### Storing a file